 - Include your educational goals, such as how many more semester hours you will need to obtain your degree, and provide a schedule of courses that will lead to that goal.
 You may add any information you feel has valid bearing on your case.
 Be factual and deal with the issues.

 - If your petition is a result of exceeding the federal limit of attempted hours to attain a bachelor’s or associate’s degree, you must obtain a graduation evaluation from your department of study that states the courses and number of hours required to graduate.
 If your program of study requires more that the average number of hours, your department advisor must provide you with this information.
 These items must be submitted with the petition letter.

-- At the time you submit this petition, you must work with an advisor to address the petition in the Financial Aid & Scholarships Office:
+- At the time you submit this petition, you must work with a financial aid advisor to address the petition in the Financial Aid & Scholarships Office: